statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 .3. an independent electrical system and motor for each door with each power source consisting of a motor capable of opening and closing the door.
 The power source shall be capable of being automatically supplied by the transitional source of emergency electrical power as required by regulation 42.4.2 – in the event of failure of either the main or emergency source of electrical power and with sufficient capacity to operate the door at least three times, i.e. closed-open-closed, against an adverse list of 15°.
 For the systems specified in paragraphs 7.3.1, 7.3.2 and 7.3.3, provision should be made as follows: Power systems for power-operated watertight sliding doors shall be separate from any other power system.
 A single failure in the electric or hydraulic power-operated systems excluding the hydraulic actuator shall not prevent the hand operation of any door.
 7.4.
 Control handles shall be provided at each side of the bulkhead at a minimum height of 1.6 m above the floor and shall be so arranged as to enable persons passing through the doorway to hold both handles in the open position without being able to set the power closing mechanism in operation accidentally.
 The direction of movement of the handles in opening and closing the door shall be in the direction of door movement and shall be clearly indicated.
 7.5.
 As far as practicable, electrical equipment and components for watertight doors shall be situated above the bulkhead deck and outside hazardous areas and spaces.
 7.6.
-The enclosures of electrical components necessarily situated below the bulkhead deck shall provide suitable protection against the ingress of water.<sup> 7) Refer to the following publication IEC 529(1976):   .1. electrical motors, associated circuits and control components; protected to IPX 7 standard;   .2. door position indicators and associated circuit components; protected to IPX 8 standard; and   .3. door movement warning signals; protected to IPX 6 standard.
-Other arrangements for the enclosures of electrical components may be fitted provided the Administration is satisfied that an equivalent protection is achieved.
-The water pressure IPX 8 shall be based on the pressure that may occur at the location of the component during flooding for a period of 36 h. </sup>
+The enclosures of electrical components necessarily situated below the bulkhead deck shall provide suitable protection against the ingress of water.
 7.7.
 Electric power, control, indication and alarm circuits shall be protected against fault in such a way that a failure in one door circuit will not cause a failure in any other door circuit.
 Short circuits or other faults in the alarm or indicator circuits of a door shall not result in a loss of power operation of that door.
 Arrangements shall be such that leakage of water into the electrical equipment located below the bulkhead deck will not cause the door to open.
 7.8.
 A single electrical failure in the power operating or control system of a power-operated sliding watertight door shall not result in a closed door opening.
 Availability of the power supply should be continuously monitored at a point in the electrical circuit as near as practicable to each of the motors required by paragraph 7.3.
 Loss of any such power supply should activate an audible and visual alarm at the central operating console at the navigation bridge.
 8.1.
 The central operating console at the navigation bridge shall have a “master mode” switch with two modes of control: a “local control” mode which shall allow any door to be locally opened and locally closed after use without automatic closure, and a “doors closed” mode which shall automatically close any door that is open.
 The “doors closed” mode shall automatically close any door that is open.
 The “doors closed” mode shall permit doors to be opened locally and shall automatically re-close the doors upon release of the local control mechanism.
 The “master mode” switch shall normally be in the “local control” mode.
 The “doors closed” mode shall only be used in an emergency or for testing purposes.
 Special consideration shall be given to the reliability of the “master mode” switch.